juji-io/datalevin/README.md

 These are the goals that we will try to reach quickly:

 * 0.4.0 Distributed mode with raft based replication
-* 0.5.0 New query engine with an optimizer, will be based on [Paula Gearon](https://dev.to/quoll)'s [Asami](https://github.com/threatgrid/asami)
+* 0.5.0 New Datalog query engine with an optimizer, will be based on [Paula Gearon](https://dev.to/quoll)'s [Asami](https://github.com/threatgrid/asami)
 * 0.6.0 Automatic schema migration
-* 0.7.0 Query parity with Datascript: composite tuples and persisted transaction functions
+* 0.7.0 Datalog query parity with Datascript: composite tuples and persisted transaction functions
 * 0.8.0 Implement [loom](https://github.com/aysylu/loom) graph protocols
-* 0.9.0 Optional auto indexing of document fields
+* 0.9.0 Auto indexing of document fields
 * 1.0.0 Materialized views and incremental maintenance

 We appreicate and welcome any suggestion or help.
 Please file issues or pull requests.